alexmadon/ajpclient/README.md

 For test and QA purposes, it is sometimes easier to send a curl like command.

-This tool is to AJP13 what curl is to HTTP.
+This tool aims to be to AJP13 what curl is to HTTP.

 To get help, use the -h flag: